Tank: 21st century

 Performing situational awareness and communication is the one of four primary MBT functions in the 21st century.

 To improve the crew's situational awareness MBTs use circular review system with a combination of Augmented reality and Artificial Intelligence technologies.

-Further advancements in tank defense systems have led to the development of active protection systems, which may be classified as either:
+Further advancements in tank defence systems have led to the development of active protection systems, which may be classified as either: